aptos-labs/aptos-core/developer-docs-site/docs/concepts/basics-gas-txn-fee.md

 The transaction fee charged to the client will be at the most `gas_price * max_gas_amount`.

-## Gas parameters set by the governance
+## Gas parameters set by governance

-The following gas parameters are set by the Aptos governance.
+The following gas parameters are set by Aptos governance.

 :::tip On-chain gas schedule
 These on-chain gas parameters are published on the Aptos blockchain at `0x1::gas_schedule::GasScheduleV2`.
 :::

-- `lower bound` : The `max_gas_amount` value in the transaction must be set to significantly greater than this parameter’s value.
+- `txn.maximum_number_of_gas_units`: Maximum number of gas units that can be spent (this is the maximum allowed value for the `max_gas_amount` gas parameter in the transaction).
+This is to ensure that the dynamic pricing adjustments do not exceed how much you are willing to pay in total.
-- `upper bound` : The maximum allowed value for the `max_gas_amount` gas parameter.
+- `txn.min_transaction_gas_units:` Minimum number of gas units that can be spent.
+The `max_gas_amount` value in the transaction must be set to greater than this parameter’s value.

 ## Dynamic gas pricing for storage

 Aptos gas pricing uses dynamic prices for the storage operations.
-This means that the storage costs, hence the `gas_price`, can increase exponentially as the Aptos blockchain state database is filled up.
+This means that the storage costs, hence the `gas_used`, can increase exponentially as the Aptos blockchain state database is filled up.
 The storage cost can become as high as `100x` at 100% utilization.
 However, the expectation is that the validators will make use of larger and cheaper storage hardware to mitigate such exponential rise in the storage costs.

 Dynamic pricing is used to protect the Aptos network in the worse-case scenarios.
 However, we expect upgrades to Aptos network to happen well before the network gets into the high-cost zones.